kolesto65/da_pizda_vk_bot/README.md

 start.bat

 P.S.
-This is just an example of one way to create VK chat bot.
+This is just an example of one way to create VK chat bot, use this to see how things interact between each other in code.

 #SHITCODE